Mus musculus domesticus, Family Muridae, Order Rodentia

 REPRODUCTION OF THE MOUSE

 The color mouse has several cycles per year.
 The cycle is 4-9 days.
-The oestrus lasts 12-14 hours.
+Estrus lasts 12-14 hours.

-Granivore, partly insectivore / carnivore: seeds, grains, vegetables, fruits (limited quantity due to the high sugar content), herbs and animal proteins.
+Granivore, partly insectivore/carnivore: seeds, grains, vegetables, fruits (limited amount due to high sugar content), herbs and animal proteins.
 Fresh food, such as vegetables, herbs and fruit (to a limited extent) may be offered after slow habituation.

 - Crude protein (Rp): 12.5-18%